Sunday, August 27, 2017

 Ingredients:

-Indian Wells Artisan Spring Water, Cane Sugar, Caramel Color, Natural and Artificial Flavors, Real Vanilla and Citric Acid.
+Indian Wells Artisan Spring Water, Cane Sugar, Caramel Color, Natural and Artificial Flavors, Real Vanilla, and Citric Acid.

 Nutrition 12 oz. serving (from the bottle)